ForgeRock/secret-agent/README.md

 Refer to [AWS documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_overview.html) for instructions on how to obtain credentials and grant necessary permissions to access the AWS Secrets Manager.
 The `secret-agent` needs to access read/write secrets.
 This can be achieved by allowing access to the `arn:aws:iam::aws:policy/SecretsManagerReadWrite` AWS managed policy.

 Even though the recommended way to obtain credentials is to use the EC2 Instance Metadata service, it is possible to provide custom credentials via a Kubernetes secret.
 The secret reference is provided in the SAC in `spec.appConfig.credentialsSecretName`.
-The Kubernetes secret must be present in the same namespace as the operator.
+The referenced Kubernetes secret must be present in the same namespace as the SAC.

-Once these credentials are made available to the operator, the next step is to configure the AWS Secret Manager in the SecretAgentConfiguration.
+Once these credentials are posted to a Kubernetes secret, the next step is to configure the AWS Secret Manager using the `SecretAgentConfiguration`.

 For example, the following configuration targets AWS Secret Manager in `us-east-1`: